education.vic.gov.au

 • not fly 2 flags on one pole

-• fly the Australian National Flag on the flagpole to the left of any other flags when a person is facing the building.
+• fly the Australian National Flag on the flagpole to the left of any other flags, when a person is facing the building.

-• Australian National Flag
+• Australian flag

-• Victorian Flag
+• Victorian flag

-• Aboriginal Flag
+• Aboriginal flag

-• Torres Strait Islander Flag.
+• Torres Straight Islander flag.

 Examples of commemorative or celebratory events: